-In response to Burnham's suggestion that the proposed optional field test violates EPCA42 U.S.C.
-6314(a)(4)(B), DOE notes that under that provision DOE may, by rule published in the Federal Register and supported by clear and convincing evidence, determine that the amended test procedure would be unduly burdensome to conduct or would not produce test results that reflect the energy efficiency, energy use, and estimated operating costs of that equipment during a representative average use cycle.
-Further, 42 U.S.C.
-6314(a)(2) requires that DOE test procedures not be unduly burdensome to conduct.
-As discussed in the March 2016 NOPR, DOE received input from multiple stakeholders responding to the September 2013 Framework document and November 2014 Preliminary Analysis (Docket EERE-2013-BT-STD-0030) that indicated the DOE test procedure (referencing BTS-2000) was impractical for large commercial packaged boilers not only because of the size limitation of manufacturer and laboratory facilities, but also because these commercial packaged boilers are often not fully assembled until they are on site for installation.
-For example, in response to the March 2016 NOPR Weil-McLain indicated that testing commercial packaged boilers with rated input 10,000,000 Btu/h boilers and higher is cost prohibitive.
+In response to Burnham's suggestion that the proposed optional field test violates EPCA, as noted in section III.C, where the industry-based test method does not meet the requirements under 42 U.S.C.
+6314(a)(2)-(3), DOE may deviate from the industry-based test method as necessary in order to adopt a test procedure that results in energy efficiency or energy use of a representative average use cycle and that is not unduly burdensome to conduct.
+As discussed in the March 2016 NOPR, DOE received input from multiple stakeholders responding to the September 2013 Framework document and November 2014 Preliminary Analysis (Docket EERE-2013-BT-STD-0030) that indicated the existing DOE test procedure (referencing BTS-20005) was impractical for large commercial packaged boilers not only because of the size limitation of manufacturer and laboratory facilities, but also because these commercial packaged boilers are often not fully assembled until they are on site for installation.
+In response to the March 2016 NOPR, Weil-McLain indicated that testing commercial packaged boilers with rated input 10,000,000 Btu/h and higher is cost prohibitive.
 (Weil-McLain, No. 41 at p.
 6, 15) DOE proposed the field test option using the combustion efficiency measurement because such a test would be simpler, shorter in duration, and could be conducted in the field after a commercial packaged boiler has been assembled.
-DOE therefore believes that its proposal satisfied both the requirements found at 42 U.S.C.
+Because ANSI/AHRI Standard 1500-2015 does not provide for a method of test that is not unduly burdensome to conduct for certain commercial packaged boilers, DOE's proposal, which provided an optional field test, satisfied both the requirements found at 42 U.S.C.
 6314(a)(2) and 42 U.S.C.
 6314(a)(4)(B) to adopt a test procedure that is not unduly burdensome to conduct.
-Moreover, DOE solicited suggestions for alternatives to the field test option by which manufacturers could certify compliance for large commercial packaged boilers but did not receive any such suggestions.
+Moreover, DOE solicited suggestions for alternatives to the field test option by which manufacturers could test large commercial packaged boilers but did not receive any such suggestions.
+Instead, commenters agreed that the industry standard did not provide a method of test that was feasible and that, for some commercial packaged boilers, to perform the industry standard test would be unduly burdensome.
+This stakeholder input demonstrates that the industry standard does not provide a test method for certain large commercial packaged boilers that is reasonably designed to produce test results which reflect energy efficiency, energy use, and estimated operating costs during a representative average use cycle and that is not unduly burdensome to conduct.